geoscixyz/gpg/content/seismic/reflection/seismic_reflection_stacking.rst

 	:figclass: center
 	:align: right
 	:scale: 130 %

+.. <<editorial comment>> The original GPG had a "click to enlarge feature for the workfow."
+The small and large image file names are: workflow.gif to big_workflow.gif

 There are many different processing steps that *could* \\( \\) be performed.
 An example from GS Baker, 1999, is shown in the flow chart image here (click for a larger version.).
 However, the essential steps are summarized in the following short list.

 1. Obtain CSP (Common Source Point) gathers.